svenskscifi/karinboye/README.md

 1. Copy the trained model above to your google drive.
 2. Open the link to the <a href="https://colab.research.google.com/drive/1VLG8e7YSEwypxU-noRNhsv5dW4NfTGce">colab</a> above in a chrome webbrowser
-2. Make a local copy of the colab in your google drive (File->Save a copy in drive).
+2. Make a local copy of the colab in your google drive: <i>File->Save a copy in drive</i>.
 3. Run the 1st and 2nd cells in order to initialize tensorflow and allocated a free GPU resource from google colab.
 4. Run the 3rd cell with the 355M model as <code>gpt2.download_gpt2(model_name="355M")</code>
 5. Run the 4th cell, mounting your google drive and follow instructions.